 Finally, there is the option to acquire a banking license.
 Given the regulatory burden, such a move would only be advisable if an MNO targets to move beyond general payments but into full-fledged financial services.
 Some MNOs seem to be considering this option and at least one, Mobilcom (Germany), has applied for a banking license.

-It is interesting, however, that Mobilcom has also been seeking a partnership with a bank.
-Given the complex transformation necessary in order to become a full-fledged bank it is questionable that many MNOs will, indeed, choose this option.
+It is interesting, however, that Mobile companies have also been seeking a partnership with a bank.
+Given the complex transformation necessary in order to become a full-fledged bank, it is questionable that many MNOs will, indeed, choose this option.

 MNOs have to put in huge investments in order to bring all these services together.
 This huge initial capital outlay covers the deployment and operating costs of the new services.
 What if the idea of merging these systems in such a way that cuts operating and capital investment by almost 50% or even more.